 As of January 31, 2003, our general partner believes that we met all the required quarterly financial tests and covenants.
 Based upon current estimates of our cash flow, our general partner believes that we will be able to continue to meet all of the required quarterly financial tests and covenants for the remainder of the year ending July 31, 2003.
 However, if we were to encounter unexpected downturns in business operations in the future, such as significantly warmer than normal winter temperatures, a volatile energy commodity cost environment or continued economic downturn, we may not meet the applicable financial tests in future quarters.
-This could have a materially adverse effect on our operating capacity and cash flows and could restrict our ability to incur debt or to make cash distributions to our unitholders, we may consider alternatives to permit the incurrence of debt or the continued payment of the quarterly cash distribution to our unitholders.
+This could have a materially adverse effect on our operating capacity and cash flows and could restrict our ability to incur debt or to make cash distributions to our unitholders, even if sufficient funds were available.
+Depending on the circumstances, we may consider alternatives to permit the incurrence of debt or the continued payment of the quarterly cash distribution to our unitholders.
 No assurances can be given, however, that such alternatives can or will be implemented with respect to any given quarter.